History of the Pomeranian in Australia

 1902 Adelaide Show reports that Pomeranians owned by A. Quick won first and second prizes.

-At the Poultry and Kennel Club Show, 1906 in Adelaide, Entries for Pomeranians had increased.
+At the Poultry and Kennel Club Show in Adelaide in 1906, Entries for Pomeranians had increased.

 1908 Pomeranian Exhibitors at the Adelaide Poultry and Kennel Club Show included R. A Buckley, T F Haines, and Mrs T Eagle.
-Colours of the Pomeranians exhibited included Blacks and White Pomeranians.
+The colours of the Pomeranians exhibited included Black and White.

 This Article is a work in progress.
-We would appreciate any information regarding the early history of the Pomeranian in Australia that can be added here.
+We would appreciate any information regarding the early history of the Pomeranian in Australia that can be added to this section.

 The Pomeranian Handbook